stat4reg/DNNcausal/README.md

 (first introduced in Convolutional neural networks for valid and efficient causal inference).
 Tensorflow and Keras are used to implement the neural network models.

+Examples of use can be found at github.com/stat4reg/Causal_CNN

 # References